How to Write a Nursing Reflective Essay (Guide for Nurse Students)

 Reading instructions helps you to get informed on the scope of the paper, word count, number of references and pages, and the formatting style to use.

-Besides you also get to plan your paper with the deadline highlighted in the instructions.
+Besides, you also get to plan your paper with the deadline highlighted in the instructions.

 Brainstorm

-You need to get a conducive environment where you can start writing.
-The first step of writing is to brainstorm about situations that occurred during your clinical hours when you were shadowing a Nurse Practitioner or one that you have read about.
-Assess whether the situation or scenario you have thought, encountered, or chosen can help you write a reflective essay that meets the requirements.
+The first step of writing is to brainstorm about situations during your clinical hours when you were shadowing a Nurse Practitioner or one you have read about.

 Research and Plan